darkrelics/eidolon-engine/documentation/concurrency.md

 ### Pattern 3: Operations Entirely Within the Game World

-When an operation (like an NPC moving) is self-contained in the game world, only that domain's hierarchy applies.
+When an operation (like an NPC moving) is self‑contained in the game world, only that domain's hierarchy applies.

 ```go
 func moveCharacter(character *Character, fromRoom *Room, toRoom *Room) error {